 NACD Risk Oversight Advisory Council: Current and Emerging Practices in Cyber-Risk Oversight

-In brief: As cyberattacks increase in frequency and severity, cybersecurity oversight continues to top the list of boardroom priorities.
-Data from the 2018–2019 NACD Public Company Governance Survey find that directors selected the threat of cyberbreach as the third-most-likely trend to have the greatest impact on their companies in the coming 12 months.
-NACD data also find that a significant number of directors of both public and private companies are looking to improve cybersecurity oversight across the coming year—97 percent and 94 percent, respectively.
+In brief: As cyberattacks increase in frequency and severity, cybersecurity oversight continues to top the boardroom priorities list.
+Data from the 2018–2019 NACD Public Company Governance Survey find that directors selected the threat of cyber breach as the third-most-likely trend to have the greatest impact on their companies in the coming 12 months.
+NACD data also find that a significant number of directors of both public and private companies are looking to improve cybersecurity oversight across the coming year —97 percent and 94 percent, respectively.

 On March 13, 2019, NACD, PwC, and Sidley Austin LLP convened a meeting of the NACD Risk Oversight Advisory Council.
 The discussion with risk and audit committee chairs from Fortune 500 companies focused on leading practices related to the board’s oversight of cybersecurity risks.
 The following insights emerged from the discussion: